adityabisht02/BetterPoll-Android/README.md

 4. The user can use his mess code to log his attendance at the mess.

 <h4> Admin Side </h4>
-1. The admin can create new users who can access the app.
+1. The admin can create new users who can access the app.<br>
-2. The admin can add new shuttles,edit the mess menu.
+2. The admin can add new shuttles,edit the mess menu.<br>
-3. The admin can also verify users using their user code.
+3. The admin can also verify users using their user code.<br>

 <h2> The User Side of the application : </h2>
 The User side of the application is what the students(assuming a college campus) will see and interact with.